zalanwastaken/guified/README.md

 3. 🔢 Check out the examples folder to quickly familiarize yourself with Guified's capabilities and jumpstart your project.
 4. ⚠ **Currently, there are no plans to support MacOS.**
 5. ❄ **Features that use FFI are not supported on Linux due to compatibility limitations.**

-# ✨ **PLEASE NOTE THAT GUIFIED IS IN VERY EARLY DEVELOPMENT, AND MANY BUILT-IN UI ELEMENTS ARE YET TO BE ADDED!
-Stay tuned for updates and new features!**